nicolasesprit/OkHttpClient/README.md

 OkHttpClient
 ============

-Fork of [ModernHttpClient](https://github.com/paulcbetts/ModernHttpClient) without the iOS client, and upgraded OkHttp to v3.
+Fork of [ModernHttpClient](https://github.com/paulcbetts/ModernHttpClient) without the iOS client.
+This branch is for OkHttp v2

 ## Usage